Georgia State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 9, 2021

-The UL Monroe Warhawks (2-2, 0-0 Sun Belt) are 16-point underdogs in a home Sun Belt matchup against the Georgia State Panthers (1-4, 0-0 Sun Belt) on Saturday, October 9, 2021 at JPS Field at Malone Stadium.
-The contest has a 51.5-point over/under.
+The Georgia State Panthers (1-4, 0-0 Sun Belt) visit the UL Monroe Warhawks (2-2, 0-0 Sun Belt) on Saturday, October 9, 2021 in matchup between Sun Belt foes at JPS Field at Malone Stadium.
+UL Monroe is a 16-point underdog.
+The over/under is 51 in this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.